Forman Christian College

-Forman Christian College is a Private not-for-profit university liberal arts university in Lahore, Punjab, Pakistan.
+Forman Christian College is a private nonprofit liberal arts university in Lahore, Punjab, Pakistan.
 It was founded in 1864 and is administered by the Presbyterian Church.
 The university follows an American-style curriculum.

 Founded in 1864 by American Presbyterian missionary Charles William Forman, the college was initially named Mission College, and changed its name in 1894 to Forman Christian College, in honor of its founder.
 Forman served as an associated college of the University of Calcutta until 1947 when it became affiliated with the University of Punjab.
 In 2004, the government granted it university charter hence providing it with degree awarding authority.

 The college was initially based in the Rang Mahal in the Walled City of Lahore, which was leased by Charles with the support from foreign missions.
 In 1889, it was shifted to Napier Road and was inaugurated by Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne.
 Again, in 1940, the college was moved to its present campus on the banks of the Lahore Canal.
 The college remained financially autonomous until 1960 when the Pakistani government began annual grants for the college for its nursing program.
 The college was nationalized in 1972 and remained nationalized until 2003 when control was returned to the Presbyterian Church.

-Forman is also known for its noted alumni and staff, including Nobel laureate Arthur Compton, former Indian Prime Minister I. K. Gujral, former Pakistani Presidents Farooq Leghari and Pervez Musharraf, diplomat Jamsheed Marker, journalist Kuldip Nayar, and activist Eqbal Ahmad.
+Forman is also known for its noted alumni and staff, including former Indian Prime Minister I. K. Gujral, world badminton champion Sarwan Khan, former Pakistani Presidents Farooq Leghari and Pervez Musharraf, diplomat Jamsheed Marker, journalist Kuldip Nayar, scholar Wilfred Cantwell Smith, and activist Eqbal Ahmad.
 As of 2020, Forman was home to 8,435 students including 3,173 Intermediate students, 4,712 Baccalaureate students and 550 graduate students.
 It also has 220 full-time faculty members (more than 100 of whom have PhDs) as well as an alumni population of well over 21,000.
 Christians make up nearly 15% of the student body while the college runs a $1 million fund to finance scholarships for its students.
 As of 2016, the college has been ranked ninth highest in Pakistan among medium-sized universities and is the only institution in Pakistan which is a member of the Global Liberal Arts Alliance.
-Jonathan S. Addleton was inaugurated as the new Rector on October 31, 2020, following the retirement of his predecessor James A. Tebbe, who was awarded the Sitara-e-Imtiaz by the President of Pakistan; Tebbe was in turn was preceded by Peter H. Armacost who had previously served as president of Eckerd College in St. Petersburg, Florida.
+Jonathan S. Addleton was inaugurated as the new Rector on 31 October 2020, following the retirement of his predecessor James A. Tebbe, who was awarded the Sitara-e-Imtiaz by the President of Pakistan; James A. Tebbe was in turn was preceded by Peter H. Armacost who had previously served as president of Eckerd College in St. Petersburg, Florida.